lost stupas AND lotus fields

 The following itinerary refers to our most popular route in Kalmykia.
 This diverse and fascinating land, a very Soviet version of Mongolia, greets its curious guests with a cornucopia of natural, historical and cultural wonders.
 In case you are interested in a particularly remote area, secretive ethnicity, unusual activity and/or off-the-beaten-path attraction within the Autonomous Republic of Kalmykia or if you are just looking for an hit-and-run visit to Elista and its surroundings, we can easily meet your needs with a unique tour individually designed according to your preferences.
 Thanks to our deep knowledge of the territory and longstanding collaboration with independent local guides we are able to offer you a wide range of tailored routes and bespoke itineraries across and beyond the rolling steppes of mystic Kalmykia.
 We also regularly cater for biologists, conservationists, ethnologists, historians and documentarists alike interested in conducting field research in the region.
 Get in touch for more info on our private tours to Kalmykia!

-Introductory briefing about the region, the route and the set of rules to observe while travelling in Kalmykia.
+Introductory briefing about the region, the route and the set of rules to observe while travelling in Southern Russia.

 DAY 2 - Elista

-Lunch, dinner and overnight with a local Kalmyk family.
+Lunch, dinner and overnight in a traditional guesthouse.

 DAY 4 - Off the beaten path